bigcode-project/bigcodebench/README.md

 - [ ] We notice that some tasks heavily use memory for scientific modeling during testing.
 It will lead to timeout issues on some machines.
 If you get an error message like `Check failed: ret == 0 (11 vs. 0)Thread creation via pthread_create() failed.` in Tensorflow, it is very likely due to the memory issue.
 Try to allocate more memory to the process or reduce the number of parallel processes.

 - [ ] Due to the flakes in the evaluation, the execution results may vary slightly (~0.5%) between runs.
 We are working on improving the evaluation stability.

+- [ ] We are aware of the issue that some users may need to use a proxy to access the internet.
+We are working on a subset of the tasks that do not require internet access to evaluate the code.

 ## 📜 Citation